Listing and Initial Public Offering of Securities

 In 2010 Armenian Government approved Armenian Corporate Governance Code, which set standards of corporate governance in line with international best practice, taking into account the Armenian practices and framework.
 Good corporate governance allows companies to increase their competitiveness, economic efficiency and growth, to attract the capital required for economic growth and reduce the cost of such capital, improve operational decision-making and the company’s reputation, as well as to promote protection of and cooperation with stakeholders who have a legitimate interest in company’s performance.

-Listing at Armenia Securities Exchange
+Listing/Admission to Trading at Armenia Securities Exchange

 Here are just some of the advantages that listing on Armenia Securities Exchange is able to provide: